 method HELLO: Everybody's favorite program.
 PRINT "Hello world!" return

-Note that the Gilda language is not case sensitive and the examples were formatted using a pretty printer.
+Note that the Gilda language is not case sensitive and these examples were formatted using a pretty printer.

-> gilda -program hello :Compile the program. gilda: Building hello with debugging. gilda: hello.g --> obj/hello.o > hello :Run the program.
+> gilda -program hello :Compile the program. gilda: Building hello.g gilda: Run Time: C:/Program Files (x86)/Techneon/gilda_run.lib gilda: hello.g --> obj/hello.o > hello :Run the program.
 Hello world!

 Gilda includes a novel exception handling mechanism to help programmers write more reliable programs.
 In the Hello program an exception could occur if the standard output stream is broken.
 The method raises an exception and a last chance exception handler in the run time system attempts to print a message to the standard error stream containing a context string and a descriptive message.